Lavasa: Land

 The area demarcated for Lavasa is located near Pune in the Mulshi valley of the Western Ghats.

 Current progress

 Construction of two out of the five planned towns is ongoing, and a number of residences have been completed as of 2013.
 By 2011 four hotels and a city centre were completed.
-A primary, middle, and high school, Le Mont High, has been constructed as well.
+A primary, middle, and high school, Le Mont High, were constructed as well.
 The town also boasts a hospitality management college, École hôtelière Lavasa.

 Administration

 Scot Wrighton was the administrator of the city as of 2011 and held the office until 2019.

 Surrounding village

 Smaller, pre-existing communities sometimes interact with Lavasa and its residents.
 Some have been the focus of CSR efforts, and villagers provide construction labour to the project.

 Future plans

 Lavasa has established a pattern of promoting planned partnerships with prestigious, overseas institutions that do not ultimately see fruition.
-Oxford University had at one point associated itself with the project, but other, name-brand plans including future sports facilities have yet to be officially canceled.
+Oxford University had at one point associated itself with the project, but other, name-brand plans including future sports facilities have yet to be officially cancelled.

 The city has a better track record when it comes to construction; some sections are complete today.
 It is thought that Lavasa will not be finished before 2030, however.
 When fully built, its total population may be 200,000, and it will consist of four or five towns built on seven hills.
 The first of these, Dasve, was initially slated to be complete by 2010 although some residences there were still under construction as of 2013.
 Mugaon, the second town, may be finished in 2013, and as of May, 2013, construction continues.
 Work on this town began in mid-2012.
 In 2013, the chairman of the construction company building the project confirmed that Lavasa will include four large towns.